RobertGonzalez/Aura.Autoload/index.md

 If the `Loader` cannot find a class in the explicit paths for the specific prefix given, it will fall back to looking in the include-path.

+Note that the path should point to the top of a PSR-0 compliant directory structure.
+For example, this ...

+    $loader->addPrefix('Vendor\Package\\', '/path/to/Vendor.Package/src');

+... assumes a directory structure like this:

+    Vendor.Package/
+        src/
+            Vendor/
+                Package/
+                    Class.php

 Exact Class Usage
 =================